Alexander-Anderson306/ascii-view/README.md

 5. **ASCII mapping**: Maps brightness levels to ASCII characters: ` .-=+*x#$&X@`
 6. **Edge enhancement**: Finds edges and angles with a Sobel filter, enhances edges with `_/|\`

 [^1]: Some terminals support the ability to extract the exact font ratio, but others don't.
-For the time being we assume a 2:1 ratio.
+For the time being we assume a 2:1 ratio, with ability to change it through the `-cr` option.